VISN 2 Center for Integrated Healthcare (CIH)

 Mentorship

 Why do I mentor?
 “My experience of receiving and offering mentorship has been greatly rewarding, and one that I view as critical to professional development as a scientist-practitioner.
-My hope is that the individuals I mentor will continue growing as professionals, advancing their own lines of work to improve Veterans’ health and well-being in innovative ways.
+My hope is that the individuals I mentor will continue growing as professionals, with support and encouragement, advancing their own lines of independent work to improve Veterans’ health and well-being in innovative ways.”

 How do I go about mentoring?
 “I take a developmental approach to mentoring.
 Generally, we start by building a training plan to identify what mentees’ goals are relative to research, practice, and other areas of professional growth.
-Over the course of our work together, we then collaborate to identify opportunities to address those training goals through scheduled and ad hoc supervision, didactics, consultation, and real-world project experience.
-Ultimately, I strive to build a collegial and supportive environment that will support mentees as they build advanced competencies in research and practice as well as grow their sense of independence.
+Over the course of our work together, we then collaborate to identify opportunities to address those training goals through scheduled and ad hoc supervision, didactics, consultation, and real-world project management and grant-writing experience.
+Ultimately, I strive to build a collegial and supportive environment that will support mentees as they build advanced competencies in research and practice, growing their senses of self-efficacy and independence in the process.”

 Areas I tend to Emphasize within Mentorship:

-- Developing professional goals and plans to reach milestones
+• Developing professional goals and feasible plans to reach milestones;

-- Learning to use and adapt manualized interventions
+• Learning to use, evaluate, and adapt manualized interventions;